-If the driving pattern for which you were stopped failed to affect other traffic on the road or did not create a “safety hazard”, the officer in your case may have acted unlawfully and courts may require that all evidence gathered by the officer such as physical observations, roadside exercises, breath test results be thrown out of your case.
+If the driving pattern for which you were stopped failed to affect other traffic on the road or did not create a “safety hazard,” the officer in your case may have acted unlawfully, and courts may require that all evidence gathered by the officer, such as physical observations, roadside exercises, breath test results be thrown out of your case.
 The lawyers of Meltzer & Bell, P.A. have successfully litigated and argued hundreds of these motions.

-These “signs of impairment” can easily be explained away by demonstrating that you suffered from injuries or illnesses that mimicked impairment by alcohol or drugs that the officers either knew about or never bothered to look into.
-This is especially true if you were involved in a traffic crash at the time of your DUI arrest.
+These “signs of impairment” can easily be explained by demonstrating that you suffered from injuries or illnesses that mimicked impairment by alcohol or drugs that the officers either knew about or never bothered to look into.
+This is especially true if you were involved in a traffic crash during your DUI arrest.

-As you know, levels of alcohol change in the body over time and as it absorbs in to your system as time passes.
-The lawyers of Meltzer & Bell, P.A. have successfully argued to juries that our clients were not impaired while driving using the State’s own video evidence, but became impaired as the alcohol absorbed fully in to their bodies and by the time our client arrived at the station and blew into the breathalyzer.
-This called an “absorption” defense ; “on the rise” or “time of driving” defense.
+As you know, levels of alcohol change in the body over time, and it absorbs into your system as time passes.
+Our West Palm Beach DUI attorneys successfully argued to juries that our clients were not impaired while driving using the State’s video evidence but became impaired as the alcohol absorbed fully into their bodies, and by the time our clients arrived at the station and blew into the breathalyzer.
+This is called an “absorption” defense, “on the rise,” or “time of driving” defense.

-Additionally, the lawyers of Meltzer & Bell, P.A. have won trials involving breath results greater than a .08 by proving that the breathalyzer was not calibrated properly under Florida law and by demonstrating the State failed to prove its case beyond a reasonable doubt by showing our client’s performance during roadside sobriety exercises was in direct conflict with the breathalyzer results.
+Additionally, the lawyers of Meltzer & Bell, P.A. have won trials involving breath results greater than a .08 by proving that the breathalyzer was not calibrated properly under Florida law and by demonstrating the State failed to prove its case beyond a reasonable doubt by showing our client’s performance during roadside sobriety exercises were in direct conflict with the breathalyzer results.

-Did your urine sample come back reflecting you took prescription medications or even ingested illegal drugs or narcotics?
-If so, those results do not mean you are guilty of DUI in any way or that you were impaired while driving, as required by Florida law.
+Did your urine sample reflect that you took prescription medications or even ingested illegal drugs or narcotics?
+If so, those results do not mean you are guilty of DUI or that you were impaired while driving, as required by Florida law.
 All drugs, legal or illegal, have half-lives.
-That means that a drug will only remain in your body for a given amount of time and may have had no effect on you at the time of your arrest.
+That means that a drug will only remain in your body for a given amount of time and may have did not affect you at the time of your arrest.

 The toxicologist for the State will readily admit that all drugs have half-lives.
 He or she may only be able to testify that a given drug was present in your body and that there is no way of telling if that drug was impairing your ability to drive.

-If you were not read your Miranda rights at a crash scene (presuming you haven’t waived the privilege by leaving the scene) and an officer questions you as to circumstances surrounding the accident, all statements made by you are 100% excluded, no matter if you admitted to consuming “20 beers” and admitting you are “hammered” or “wasted” or that you were the driver at the time of the accident.
+If you were not read your Miranda rights at a crash scene (presuming you haven’t waived the privilege by leaving the scene) and an officer questions you as to circumstances surrounding the accident, all statements made by you are excluded, no matter if you admitted to consuming “20 beers” and admitting you are “hammered” or “wasted” or that you were the driver at the time of the accident.

-The accident report privilege is absolute and prohibits the state from using all pre-Miranda statements at a crash scene against you certain stages of the criminal case.
+The accident report privilege is absolute and prohibits the state from using all pre-Miranda statements at a crash scene against you at certain stages of the criminal case.
 Additionally, statements may be excluded even if you are read Miranda after your arrest.
 Meltzer& Bell, P.A. will file all legal motions to preserve your constitutional rights under the 5th Amendment.
 We will do all we can to try and move the courts to exclude any statements illegally and unlawfully obtained.

 Florida Highway Patrol: This state agency is responsible for patrolling highways in Florida, including throughout the Palm Beach area.

-Palm Beach County Sheriff’s Office: Sheriff’s deputies, including members of the DUI and Traffic Enforcement Units, patrol the streets throughout Palm Beach County.3228 Gun Club Road
+Palm Beach County Sheriff’s Office: Sheriff’s deputies, including DUI and Traffic Enforcement Units members, patrol the streets throughout Palm Beach County.Palm Beach County Sheriff’s Office 3228 Gun Club Road

 FDLE Alcohol Testing Program: The Florida Department of Law Enforcement regulates the devices used to test people for intoxication.